Our Dyson V11 review is finally here!

 Emptying the dust bin on the V11 is virtually identical to emptying the dust bin on the V10.
-Unlike the older models in the “V-series” lineup, the V10 and V11 share a sort of “point and shoot” style for emptying the dust bin.
+Unlike the older models in the “V-series” lineup, the V10 and V11 share the same “point and shoot” style for emptying the dust bin.

 This style is intended to make sure that debris doesn’t get caught in the dustbin.
 While the V10 was a bit more difficult to empty, the V11 design seems a bit more polished.
 As a result, it was much smoother and easier to empty.

-Also similar to the V10, the V11 has the same long dust bin that runs in-line with the upright wand of the vacuum.
+The V11 has a long dust bin that runs in-line with the upright wand of the vacuum.
 This design is said to result in better airflow and stronger suction, compared to the V6 or V8 models.